your-tools/tsrc/docs/guide/ci.md

         tsrc sync
 ```

-This script will run on the latest Ubuntu Docker and trigs two steps:
+This script will run on the latest Ubuntu Docker and triggers steps:
 - The first step named `Installing tsrc tool` allows to install python3 and then
   tsrc.
 - The second step named `Cloning private github repos` creates a folder named
-  `your_project` for your workspace and call the initialisation and
+  `your_project` for your workspace and call the initialization and
   synchronization of your repositories.

 The important command is: